Technologicat/unpythonic/macro_extras/README.md

 Usually, a function to be used as a continuation is defined inside the ``with continuations`` block.
 This automatically introduces the implicit ``cc`` parameter, and in general makes the source code undergo the transformations needed by the continuation machinery.

 However, as the only exception to this rule, if the continuation is meant to act as the endpoint of the TCO chain - i.e. terminating the chain and returning to the original top-level caller - then it may be defined outside the ``with continuations`` block.
-Recall that in a ``with continuations`` block, returning an inert data value (i.e. not making a tail call) transforms into a tail-call into the ``cc`` (with the given data becoming its argument(s)); it does not set the ``cc`` argument of the continuation being called, or even require that it has one.
-(However, a continuation that has no ``cc`` parameter cannot be explicitly tail-called, since a tail-call sets the ``cc`` parameter of the function being tail-called.)
+Recall that in a ``with continuations`` block, returning an inert data value (i.e. not making a tail call) transforms into a tail-call into the ``cc`` (with the given data becoming its argument(s)); it does not set the ``cc`` argument of the continuation being called, or even require that it has a ``cc`` parameter that could accept one.

+(Note also that a continuation that has no ``cc`` parameter cannot be used as the target of an explicit tail-call in the client code, since a tail-call in a ``with continuations`` block will attempt to supply a ``cc`` argument to the function being tail-called.
+Likewise, it cannot be used as the target of a ``call_cc[]``, since this will also attempt to supply a ``cc`` argument.)

-These observations make ``unpythonic.fun.identity`` eligible as a continuation, even though it is defined elsewhere in the library and has no ``cc`` parameter.
+These observations make ``unpythonic.fun.identity`` eligible as a continuation, even though it is defined elsewhere in the library and it has no ``cc`` parameter.

 ### This isn't ``call/cc``!